mikefowler/mikefowler.github.io/_posts/2011-12-14-settling-content-system.md

 ---
 layout: article
-title: "Settling on a Content System"
+title: "Settling on a content system"
 date: 2011-12-14 00:56
+category: thoughts
 ---
 Around the time that I started developing this site I had started reading more about content systems that would generate static sites (as opposed to a database driven CMS).
 After a couple days of research I settled on [Stacey](http://www.staceyapp.com), a brilliantly simple PHP-based system that builds pages on the fly using markdown-parsed source files.
 After familiarizing myself with the templating language I got to work creating my theme and finished that a week or so later.
 I was fairly happy with the ease of it and how I could exercise my obsessive need for file structure organization.
 It was easy to include additional stylesheets or javascript on any given page, which I knew I would need for any code demos I wanted to post.